-Dave Power is President and CEO of Perkins School for the Blind, the first school for the blind in the US, where Helen Keller attended and Annie Sullivan taught.
-Today Perkins is a global leader and innovator in education, teacher training and accessible technology focused on enabling children and young adults who are blind, deafblind or low vision realize their potential in college, employment and community engagement.
-Dave oversees the five operating groups of Perkins: Perkins School for the Blind; Perkins eLearning for U.S. teachers of the visually impaired; Perkins International serving children in developing countries; Perkins Solutions, providing accessible product and services to organizations; the Perkins Library; and Trust operations, focused on engaging donors in support of Perkins’ mission.
+Dave Power is President and CEO of Perkins School for the Blind, the first school for the blind in the U.S., where Helen Keller attended and Annie Sullivan taught.
+Today Perkins is a global leader and innovator in education, teacher training and accessible technology focused on enabling children and young adults who are blind or visually impaired to realize their potential.
+Dave oversees Perkins’ operating and support groups, including: Perkins School for the Blind; Perkins eLearning for U.S. teachers of the visually impaired; Perkins International, training specialized teachers and serving children in developing countries; Perkins Solutions, providing accessible products and services to organizations; the Perkins Library; and Trust operations, focused on engaging donors in support of Perkins’ mission.

-Dave has guided growing organizations as an operating executive, board member and advisor for over 25 years.
+Dave has guided growing organizations as an operating executive, board member and advisor for more than 28 years.
 His diverse background includes roles as CEO, general manager and marketing executive at Sun Microsystems, RSA Security and other successful growth companies.
 He also led investments in emerging technology companies at Fidelity Ventures.

 Dave teaches Design Thinking at Harvard Extension School where he received the Joanne Fussa Distinguished Teaching Award in 2014, and is the author of “The Curve Ahead: Discovering the Path to Unlimited Growth.”

 Perkins’ mission and story is close to his heart.
 His son David, who is deafblind, graduated from Perkins in 2009.
 Dave has served on Perkins’ Board of Trustees since 2003.

 Dave received a BS in Civil Engineering and MS in Environmental Engineering from Tufts University and an MBA from Stanford Business School, where he was an Arjay Miller Scholar.

 At Perkins, we’re searching for new ways to make the world a better place for people who are blind and deafblind.